Salamander115/CFDDNS/README.md

 updateInterval = 10                                 # In seconds, the amount of time between each update, suggested to keep above 5
 ```

-When you have completed that, simply run the application, and watch the magic begin.
+When you have completed that, If you haven't already, you will need to [install texttables](https://pypi.python.org/pypi/texttable) which can also be done using the command: `pip install texttable`.

+Now all you have to do is run the program, and enjoy your new DDNS.

 ===========